As Charles Hamilton Houston stated:

-Hence, it is highly essential to have judicial authorities who work for the betterment of society and its people rather than becoming a burden on the aforesaid.
-Where the officials of the executive and legislative arenas are elected by the citizens of the nation, the members of the Judicial Branch are chosen solely by the President followed by the assent of the Senate.
+Where the officials of the executive and legislative arenas are elected by the citizens of the nation, the members of the Judicial Branch are chosen solely by the President, followed by the assent of the Senate.

-Speaking of the appointment, it is also essential to throw light on the removal of the Federal judges as well.
-The aforementioned authorities can only be relieved of their duty through the process of impeachment executed by the House of Representatives followed by conviction in the Senate.
+I also want to shed light on the removal of federal judges.
+The aforementioned authorities can only be relieved of their duty through the process of impeachment executed by the House of Representatives, followed by conviction in the Senate.

-The officials such as the Judges and Justices are not appointed to particularly serve a fixed term, they are to extend their duties until their death, retirement, or conviction as put forth by the Senate.
+Officials such as judges and justices are not appointed to serve a fixed term; they are to extend their duties until their death, retirement, or conviction, as put forth by the Senate.
+Not to mention the Supreme Court is also responsible for safeguarding and interpreting the Constitution.

 The process of obtaining evidence and testimony through the use of a subpoena can be dictated and supervised not just by Congress, but such an authoritative power lies with the courts as well.
 Once the Supreme Court interprets the law in a particular way, the lower courts are bound to follow the same interpretation of the facts of a particular case.

 Serving as the topmost authority in the arena of law, not only does it cater to any and all cases or controversies that come under the ambit of the Constitution or any provisions of the law of the United States, but it also ensures to uphold the promise of equal justice under the United States law given by the Judiciary to the people of America.
-Not to forget, the Supreme Court is also responsible for safeguarding and interpreting the Constitution all in all.
+Not to forget, the Supreme Court is also responsible for safeguarding and interpreting the Constitution.

 The apex court which is the Supreme Court is a very powerful organ of the judiciary, hence it cannot extend its time on cases which are not essential.
 For this reason, the court only pays attention to a few cases which are of extreme significance and importance.
-From receiving about 10,000 petitions every year, only 70 to 80 cases come before the eyes of the court.
+My professor said something important when I was studying, and I remember the statistics.

 However, few instances have witnessed that, whenever the court declines to take up a case, either it is sent back to the inferior court for a review of the aforesaid, or upholds the judgement passed by the inferior court and brings closure to the pending legal proceedings.

-Apart from the Chief Justice of the United States, the Supreme Court comprises a panel which contains a specific number of Associate Justices that are allotted as per the requirement and order of Congress.
+Apart from the Chief Justice of the United States, the Supreme Court is comprised of a panel that contains a specific number of Associate Justices who are allotted as per the requirement and order of Congress.
 At the moment, the current number that is running pertaining to the Associate Justices is eight.

-The process of appointment includes the power held by the President of the United States to nominate the Justices followed by the Senate’s assent, post their consent and advice, on the same, for electing the judicial authorities of the Supreme Court.
+The process of appointment includes the power held by the President of the United States to nominate the Justices, followed by the Senate’s assent, their consent, and advice on the same, for electing the judicial authorities of the Supreme Court.

-Adding on the same, the benefit of being a justice also serves in terms of the fact that they can continue to hold their position until they wish to resign, pass away or have been either impeached or convicted by Congress.
+“The benefit of being a justice also serves in terms of the fact that they can continue to hold their position until they wish to resign, pass away, or have been either impeached or convicted by Congress.”

-The fact that none of the Court’s decisions can be challenged by any authority, considering the idea that the Supreme court is the final judicial arbiter in any case falling under the jurisdiction of the United States, terms the scope of the Court trying cases as entirely appellate in nature.
+And there is more to my anecdotes.
+The fact that none of the Court’s decisions can be challenged by any authority, considering the idea that the Supreme Court is the final judicial arbiter in any case falling under the jurisdiction of the United States, terms the scope of the Court trying cases as entirely appellate in nature.

 It serves as an obligation for the inferior courts, to adhere to the judgements put forth by the Supreme Court while deciding any outcome of any case.